 Step Sheet: Click here to download.

-Another one of the most popular line dances right now in the bars.
-I think the thigh slap and the boot slap are great.
+The Wolf is another staple line dance from So.
+Cal. local and very well-known choreographer Jonno Liberman.
+Everyone loves The Wolf and it remains one of the most popular line dances in the bars.
 I think people also just love the song and how the dance plays so well to it.
-Another one you need to add to the list.
+Another one you need to add to your list!
+See Candy Sherwin’s great tutorial for The Wolf below to learn it.

-Well, that’s the list–My update for 2023 for 50 of the currently popular line dances right now.
-There are actually so many more.
-It is difficult to decide what to include and what not to!
-And I’m sure there will be people who totally disagree with some of my choices!
-I’m okay with that.
+Well, that’s the list–My update for 2024 for 50 of the currently popular line dances right now.
+There are actually so many more hot dances at any given time that it is difficult to decide what to include and what not to!
 I’m sure depending on where you are out dancing the popular dances right now might be different.
 Please leave a comment if you have some suggestions!